seznam/szn-select/README.md

 </script>
 ```

-This will include the polyfill only if the browser needs, therefore the users
+This will include the polyfill only if the browser needs it, therefore the
-of modern browsers won't be slowed down by downloading more JavaScript that
+users of modern browsers won't be slowed down by downloading more JavaScript
-they don't need anyway.
+that they don't need anyway.

-Next you will need to include the polyfill for missing DOM APIs for IE 11 and
+Next you will need to include the polyfill for missing DOM APIs for IE 9-11
-Edge 12-16.
+and Edge 12-16.

 ```html
 <script>